-Those with chronic mental-health conditions—such as clinical depression, bipolar disorder, or schizophrenia—should consider looking beyond group short-term disability insurance for income protection.
+Those with chronic mental health conditions—such as clinical depression, bipolar disorder, or schizophrenia—should consider looking beyond group short-term disability insurance for other income protection.

 What Other Options Are There?

 People diagnosed with a mental illness can look to the following resources for income assistance.
-No option is guaranteed to provide income, but each of the following resources provides assistance to qualifying individuals with mental health-related disabilities under certain circumstances.
+No option is guaranteed to provide income, but each of the following resources assists qualifying individuals with mental health-related disabilities under certain circumstances.
 Generally, the Social Security Administration (SSA) is most helpful.

 Social Security Disability Insurance